PhD Application Procedures

 Our PhD program accommodates the needs of students from varying backgrounds.
 Although useful, an economics major is not necessary.
 You will make better progress in the program if you have had adequate preparation in mathematics.
 Students entering the program are required to have taken a sequence in calculus, a course in linear algebra, and a course in mathematical statistics.
 These prerequisites are a bare minimum, and additional background in mathematics and in doctoral-level economics courses can ease the transition into the program.

-We require, in addition to the completed formal application, three letters of recommendation, a transcript from the undergraduate institution(s), and the verbal, quantitative, and analytical Graduate Record Examinations (GRE).
-We do not have minimums on the GRE scores nor do we provide averages as all materials submitted in the application are considered.
+We require, in addition to the completed formal application, three letters of recommendation, and a transcript from the undergraduate institution(s).
+We do not require Graduate Record Examinations (GRE), do not have minimums on the GRE scores nor do we provide averages as all materials submitted in the application are considered.
 The economics achievement test is not required.
-The application deadline is January 15th for Fall admission.
+The application deadline is December 15th for Fall admission.

 TOEFL: Foreign students, whose native language is not English, must report scores on a recent TOEFL or equivalent test of English proficiency.
 To be eligible for a TOEFL waiver the applicant must have completed a full-time bachelor’s or master’s degree from a regionally accredited university located in the United States.
 Please note that the entire program of study must have been completed at the institution.